amorist/awesome/README.md

 ## C++

+- [justadudewhohacks/opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) - Nodejs bindings to OpenCV 3 and OpenCV 4
+- [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) - Marlin is an optimized firmware for RepRap 3D printers based on the Arduino platform. | Many commercial 3D printers come with Marlin installed.
+Check with your vendor if you need source code for your specific machine.
 - [BabylonJS/BabylonReactNative](https://github.com/BabylonJS/BabylonReactNative) - Build React Native applications with the power of Babylon Native
 - [BabylonJS/BabylonNative](https://github.com/BabylonJS/BabylonNative) - Build cross-platform native applications with the power of the Babylon.js JavaScript framework
 - [godotengine/godot](https://github.com/godotengine/godot) - Godot Engine – Multi-platform 2D and 3D game engine